Japan ATM Withdrawal Guide 2026: Fees, Limits, Cash Tips & Best Cards

 Seven Bank ATMs inside 7-Eleven are usually the easiest place to start with a foreign card in Japan.

-Quick answer: use Seven Bank at 7-Eleven as your default ATM, choose JPY if the machine asks about currency conversion, bring a low-fee card like Wise, and install your Saily Japan eSIM before you fly so you can find ATMs, train routes and accommodation details as soon as you land.
+Quick answer: use Seven Bank at 7-Eleven as your default ATM, choose JPY if the machine asks about currency conversion, carry two low-fee cards like Wise and Revolut, and install your Saily Japan eSIM before you fly so you can find ATMs, train routes and accommodation details as soon as you land.

 Japan is not “cash only” anymore.
 You can tap cards in convenience stores, use IC cards like Suica or ICOCA on trains, and pay by card in many hotels, chains and department stores.
 But cash still solves problems every day, especially at smaller restaurants, temples, shrines, local buses, rural stops, guesthouses and old-school ticket counters.